nu-cs-sw-design/project-20252601-emma_j_java_linter/README.md

 - `asm-9.9.jar`
 - `asm-commons-9.9.jar`

+## Functionality summary:
+- checks for naming conventions- length and capitalization
+- checks for cycle dependency- tight coupling (whether there are dependency loops)
+- checks for redundancy in interfaces and how they are declared, preventing self-inheritence

 ## Build Instructions
 - clone this repository to your machine
 - Make sure the dependencies are fulfilled (run in Java v11 and download asm libraries)